Sillybutts/MagBow/README.md

 ## An assembly and usage guide for the blaster will be released at a later date.

-The MagBow is a pull back and release, Talon mag fed, bow blaster.
+The MagBow is a pull back and release, Talon mag fed, bow blaster based on the Skewer by Charamile Designs.
 It is a combo springer stringer, where the spring provides the actual force that propels the dart, and the string portion acts basically as a giant slamfire trigger.
 Performance of this blaster is the same as a Caliburn with the same barrel length and spring.

 The bow string (paracord) must be removed from the bow arms after usage.
 Keeping the bow arms strung will result in the CPVC losing it's springiness, which causes firing unreliability.